 By impacting employee engagement so profoundly, motivation also has a serious impact on your bottom line.
-In fact, in the report titled “State of the American Workplace”, Gallup found that unmotivated and unhappy workers cost the American economy between $450 and $500 billion every year!
+Gallup’s “State of the American Workplace” report found that unmotivated and unhappy workers cost the American economy between $450 and $500 billion every year!

-However, the benefits you will reap with just a few changes to the way you manage your employees are definitely worth a few minor inconveniences and, in the end, you will be glad you put employee motivation front and center!
+However, the benefits you will reap with just a few changes to the way you manage your employees are definitely worth a few minor inconveniences, and, in the end, you will be glad you put employee motivation front and center!

 Would you put in extra work if you felt that it went unrecognized?

 It’s hardly motivating, right?
 Recognition and praise are vastly underrated, despite being one of the most potent tools at a manager’s disposal.

 One employee’s idea secured a new client?
 Another one’s side-project decreased onboarding time?
 The third one’s cleared a roadblock on a particular project?
-A good leader will shine a spotlight on all of these employees, and make sure that everyone in the organization gets an email with their names featured in it in bold print — in addition to signing their bonus check!
+A good leader will shine a spotlight on all of these employees and make sure that everyone in the organization gets an email with their names featured in it in bold print — in addition to signing their bonus check!

 Generally, when employees see the big picture and know where they fit in it, they feel more motivated and perform better.
 For this to happen, though, you need to practice organizational transparency.
-Basically, it just means being open and honest — from the top down and sideways — about the company’s goals, practices, expenditures, investments, and the overall mission.
+It just means being open and honest — from the top down and sideways — about the company’s goals, practices, expenditures, investments, and overall mission.
 This level of transparency fosters trust more than anything else that you could do.

 Organizational transparency also reduces employee errors.
 When everyone is working with the same set of information, it’s easier to perform effectively.
-This particular change needs to come from the top, though — executive managers need to ensure that communication lines are open and that everyone in the company is on the same page.
+This change needs to come from the top, though — executive managers need to ensure that communication lines are open and that everyone in the company is on the same page.

 If you want your employees motivated and performing to the best of their abilities, make sure they are healthy, rested, fit, and fueled up.

 When it comes to health, have policies in place that encourage sick employees to take time off.
-They need it to heal anyway, and they are not useful to you if they are barely keeping their head up.
+They need it to heal anyway, and they are not helpful to you if they are barely keeping their head up.
 The cost that you will incur with them being off is still a lot lower than what you will deal with if they continue performing poorly or, worse yet, come in and get everyone else sick, too.

-It would be great if you could have a gym onsite since studies have shown that employees that work out are more productive.
-If that’s not possible, consider subsidizing their gym memberships, encourage everyone to attend, and be flexible when it comes to arriving late to work, especially because people tend to exercise in the morning.
+It would be great if you could have a gym onsite, or if that’s not possible, consider subsidizing their gym memberships, encourage everyone to attend, and be flexible when it comes to arriving late to work, mainly because people tend to exercise in the morning.
 This flexibility around when and how employees complete their assignments brings us to our next point.

-7. Promote Self-Governance
+7. Promote self-governance

-Trust your employees to do the work they were hired to do.
+Trust your employees to do the work you hired them to do.
 Give them a deadline, support their work, and watch them deliver for you.
-They do their best work early in the morning while sitting at their home office desk in their jammies?
+Do they do their best work early in the morning while sitting at their home office desk in their jammies?
 Count that as work hours.

-Additionally, you should strive toward making the work environment fun, gamifying work-related experiences, instituting an open door policy, and more.
+Additionally, you should strive toward making the work environment fun, gamifying work-related experiences, instituting an open-door policy, and more.
 Don’t be afraid to modify these employee motivation strategies to fit your bill - after all, every organization is different.